 “Estate planning is not really for you, the individual; it’s for those you leave behind,” Sena said.
 He acknowledged it’s a topic a lot of people don’t want to deal with, adding that about a quarter of the people he talks to don’t want to address it.
 “I just think it’s a personal responsibility.
 People need to prepare for their own death.”

 How to do that?
 Plan well, and review your plan often.

 And as far as worrying about your debt after death, there’s a lot you can do now, like living below your means and minimizing the amount of debt you take on.
 If you stay on top of your finances now, chances are your family will have an easier time sorting through them when you’re gone.
 One way to keep your fingers on the pulse of your financial health is to regularly check your credit.
 You can get a free credit report summary on Credit.com.
-It includes two free credit scores and a personalized action plan for improving your credit.
+It includes a free credit score and a personalized action plan for improving your credit.
 (If improving your credit is a big priority for you, you may want to read this guide on how to improve your credit score without going into debt.)